Important Information Regarding COVID-19

 - All patients will perform a pre-procedural rinse with diluted hydrogen peroxide.

-- Dental unit water lines were appropriately shocked before reopening; lines are purged regularly.
+- Dental unit water lines are cleaned and shocked regularly.

 - This is NOT something new, but we continue to do weekly spore testing on our autoclave by an independent lab, as well as running tests in each and every load using Class 5 (the highest) chemical indicators.